-My new two book piano course, Play it again: PIANO has been written with the ‘returner’ in mind.
-Book 1 was published just last month (and Book 2 will be available from the beginning of July).
-The first book takes pianists almost back to the beginning (but not quite; this isn’t a piano tutor or method book).
+My three-book piano course, Play it again: PIANO has been written with the ‘returner’ in mind.
+Book 1 takes pianists almost back to the beginning (but not quite; this isn’t a piano tutor or method book).

-The course consists of 49 piano pieces, the majority of which are drawn from standard repertoire (with emphasis on pedagogical works), starting at elementary level (Grade 1) through to advanced (Grade 8).
-Each book has an extensive ‘technique’ section at the beginning, with plenty of technical reminders and practice recommendations, and a ‘theory’ section at the end.
-Each piece contains at least two pages of practice ideas and tips, as well as many musical examples, diagrams and photographs.
-As this is a progressive course, it’s possible to ‘return’ to a level to suit your current standard; some may want to start at the beginning (which is what I suggest, as this can be beneficial, even your playing is at a much higher level), whilst others may prefer to ‘drop in’ at Book 2 or a later stage.
+The entire course consists of 60 piano pieces, the majority of which are drawn from standard repertoire (with emphasis on pedagogical works), starting at elementary level (Grade 1) through to advanced (Associate Diploma).
+Each book has an extensive ‘technique’ section at the beginning, with plenty of technical reminders and practice recommendations, and a ‘theory’ section at the end (Book 3 contains warm-up excercises at the end).
+Every piece contains at least two or three pages of practice ideas and tips (running into five or six pages in Book 3), as well as many musical examples, diagrams and photographs.
+As this is a progressive course, it’s possible to ‘return’ to a level to suit your current standard; some may want to start at the beginning, which is what I suggest, as this can be beneficial, even your playing is at a much higher level, whilst others may prefer to ‘drop in’ at Book 2 or a later stage.